danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 ---

-The first signs of chaos arrived when Violetta casually strolled past Benji's workstation, her gaze landing on a rapidly changing Google Doc.
+The first signs of chaos arrived when Miranda casually strolled past Benji's workstation, her gaze landing on a rapidly changing Google Doc.
 "What's going on here?" she queried with the slightest hint of concern.
 Midnight scenarios of beneficial AI automation drifted on the air until she realized the page was swirling into a vortex of disappearing sentences.
 Panic set in, and all she could do was mutter, "That can't be right."

 ---